Common mistakes that project managers should avoid

 Tip: Use a web-based project management software like Function Point.
 It will allow you to store all the information you need in one place and give clients the ability to view relevant job and project information making your team much more collaborative and productive.

-There is nothing worse than a project manager that does not trust that your team can deliver.
-Learn to delegate - you can NOT do everything by yourself.
-Delegation is the only way to keep focused on management of the project and acheiving the main milestones in your plan.
+5.)
+Micromanagement – There is nothing worse than a project manager that does not trust that your team can deliver.
+Learn to delegate – you can NOT do everything by yourself.
+Delegation is the only way to keep focused on management of the project and achieving the main milestones in your plan.

 I hope this blog post will be helpful in improving your project management skills.
-Feel free to leave any comments and stay tunee for more tips on creative management and workflow.
+Feel free to leave any comments and stay tuned for more tips on creative management and workflow.